1888 SAFA season: Programming of Matches

 On 21st April, prior to the spilt, the SAFA Programme was arranged carrying out the recommendation of the whole Association, the committee had provided that the Norwoods, Ports, Adelaides, Sonth Adelaides, and North Adelaides shall play each other three times.
 The Gawlers only desire to play two matches with each of the other clubs, and their wish was acted upon.
 The season was to open on May 5, when the Norwoods, Ports, and Adelaides respectively play the Souths, North Adelaides, and Gawlers.

 Under the SAFA individual clubs arranged their matches and the venues rather the Association.
 A dispute then arose between the Clubs once South Adelaide, Port Adelaide and Adelaide had come to terms with the South Australian Cricket Association (SACA) for leasing of Adelaide Oval during the Football Season.
 Norwood preferred to host their home gates at Kensington Oval, Port Adelaide at Alberton Oval and the country team Gawler, which was 40km from Adelaide, at their local Gawler Recreation Oval.

 SAFA Split and Dissolution / Formation of United Football Association of South Australia

-The Association then split before the season commenced with the 3 oldest clubs - Adelaide, Port Adelaide and South Adelaide resigning from the SAFA on 25 Apriland creating their own new Association.
+The Association then split before the season commenced with the 3 oldest clubs - Adelaide, Port Adelaide and South Adelaide resigning from the SAFA on 25 April and creating their own new Association.
 An advertisement was placed on Friday 27th and Saturday 28th April 1888 by these clubs inviting other Clubs to submit their applications by 5pm on Monday 30th April 1888.
 Applications had been received from two Junior Clubs Creswick and Medindie, which was later to become North Adelaide in 1893, to join their new Association.